 This website also highlights which countries have ratified the United Nations International Covenant on Civil and Political Rights (ICCPR) and its Optional Protocol, which allows individuals to take a complaint to the UN Human Rights Committee.
 This data is important, because the criminalisation of consensual sexual conduct between adult males is a breach of the ICCPR.
 This was established unequivocally by the UN Human Rights Committee in its landmark decision in Toonen v Australia.

 A large number of countries have laws that criminalise homosexuality.
-In fact, homosexuality is currently considered a crime in 75 countries.
-Thirty-eight of these countries are part of the Commonwealth, suggesting that the criminalisation of homosexuality maybe a legacy of the British Empire.
+In fact, homosexuality is currently considered a crime in 74 countries.
+Thirty-seven of these countries are part of the Commonwealth, suggesting that the criminalisation of homosexuality maybe a legacy of the British Empire.

 Regionally, most of the countries that criminalise homosexuality are found on the African continent.
 The Middle Eastern region has the second highest number of countries that consider homosexuality a crime, which is closely followed by the Asian region.
 After Northern Cyprus decriminalised homosexuality in 2014, Europe became the first region where homosexuality is legal in all countries.
 This is not to say that everything is rosy for LGBTI people in Europe.
 Many countries in Eastern Europe are enacting ‘Russia-style’ laws prohibiting the promotion of homosexuality and there is significant violence against trans people across Europe.
 For example, in the five year period between 2008 and 2012, there were 71 reported murders of trans people in European countries.

 While the majority of countries that criminalise homosexuality do so via legislation, there are several where it is the application of Sharia Law that leads to such an outcome.

 The severity of penalties for homosexuality range from fines to the death penalty.
 Imprisonment is a common form of penalty, while corporal punishment is also imposed in some countries.